Yandex Cloud

 3. Get a list of backups and find the required snapshot.

-4. Start restoring an entire cluster or individual data indexes and streams from the required snapshot.
+4. Start restoring an entire cluster or individual data indexes and streams from this snapshot.

 Was the article helpful?